aust21/virtual-mouse/readme.md

-# Drag and drop
+# Drag and Drop

-Drag and drop program
+A real-time hand detection program for intuitive drag and drop interactions.

 ## Features

-- Real-time hand detection.
+- Real-time hand detection for interactive drag and drop functionality
+- Intuitive gesture controls: use finger positions to drag and release objects
 - Cross-Platform Support: Runs on Windows, macOS, and Linux.

 ## Installation

 ### Prerequisites
+Before you begin, ensure you have the following installed

 - Python 3.8
 - OpenCV
-- jupyter notebook
+- Anaconda or jupyter notebook

 clone the repo or [download](https://github.com/aust21/drag-and-drop/archive/refs/heads/main.zip)